Brexit outcome expected to depend on a handful of votes

 Should he fail, Mr Johnson will face the humiliation of Brexit unravelling after repeatedly promising that he would get it done - “do or die” - by October 31st.

-Parliament will sit from 9.30am on Saturday.
-Mr Johnson will make a statement to lawmakers, after which there will be a debate and then votes on amendments and finally - if all goes according to the government’s plan - his deal.
+The debate in the House of Commons will be followed by votes on amendments and finally - if all goes according to the government’s plan - his deal.

 To win the vote, though, Mr Johnson must persuade enough Brexit-supporting rebels in both his own Conservative Party and the opposition Labour Party to back his deal.
 His Northern Irish allies and the three main opposition parties oppose it.